Human Genetics Courses

 Ethics

-The Ethics course covers the principles of medical ethics, and their application in the field of genetic counseling.
-The significance of current and historical examples of eugenics, and how past abuses affect the clinical practices of genetic medicine today are explored.
-Through a combination of lecture and discussion, the class reviews hot button issues such as abortion, ‘designer babies’ and genetic engineering.
-The course also covers legal and ethical dilemmas with specific relevance to genetics, including genetic discrimination, the genetic testing of minors, and the extent of a genetic clinician’s responsibility to biological relatives.
+This course will cover the principles of medical ethics, and their application in the field of genetic counseling.
+The significance of current and historical examples of eugenics, and how past abuses affect the clinical practices of genetic medicine today will be explored.
+Through a combination of lecture and discussion, the course will review hot button issues such as abortion, ‘designer babies’, and genetic engineering.
+The course will also cover legal and ethical dilemmas with specific relevance to genetics, including genetic discrimination, the genetic testing of minors, and the extent of a genetic clinician’s responsibility to biological relatives.

 Faculty